Alternative treatments for back pain; over 80 studies and Consumer Reports suggest you see a chiropractor first.

-Alternative/complimentary providers such as chiropractors on the other hand have a growing list of studies that suggest they offer better options, better treatment experiences.
-A multi faceted approach of manipulation, exercise, muscle treatment and foot orthotics resolves many chronic and acute episodes of back pain.
-The holistic patient centered care approach of the person, rather than a one size fits all protocol driven approach toward the painful area only, common in the mainstream medical approach is what separates chiropractors from most other types of healthcare practitioners.
+Alternative/complementary providers such as chiropractors on the other hand have a growing list of studies that suggest they offer better options, better treatment experiences.
+A multi-faceted approach of manipulation, exercise, muscle treatment and foot orthotics resolves many chronic and acute episodes of back pain.
+The holistic patient-centered care approach of the person, rather than a one size fits all protocol-driven approach toward the painful area only, common in the mainstream medical approach is what separates chiropractors from most other types of healthcare practitioners.

 Lower back pain is the reason for the visit, yet the problem is often caused elsewhere in the body.
 A holistic approach is therefore the only sensible way to accurately assess and treat the problem more effectively.
 Many chiropractors are now using treat – test – treat protocols to assure that their goals for the visit are reached and their treatment for that visit was effective, using methods known as active evaluation.
-Patients looking for a more cost effective approach with a high deductible plan will appreciate an approach that is less wasteful and more likely to help them resolve a long standing problems such as lower back pain.
+Patients looking for a more cost-effective approach with a high deductible plan will appreciate an approach that is less wasteful and more likely to help them resolve long-standing problems such as lower back pain.

 Recently., Vox magazine published an article that reviewed over 80 studies that are suggesting that for back pain, you should stay away from medication and see an alternative healthcare provider.
-Consumer Reports suggests that chiropractors have the highest level of satisfaction for the treatment of back pain, when compared to other alternative/complimentary healthcare providers.
+Consumer Reports suggests that chiropractors have the highest level of satisfaction for the treatment of back pain when compared to other alternative/complementary healthcare providers.

 You can check out the article below.